overwolf/overwolf.github.io/docs/api/overwolf-games-launchers.events.md

 sidebar_label: overwolf.games.launchers.events
 ---

-This API returns an object with launcher related events and info-updates (Currently supported only for the League of Legends Launcher).
+Returns an object with launcher related events and info-updates (Currently supported only for the League of Legends Launcher).

 ## Methods Reference